Word frequency effect: Leading character effect (LCF)

 In many languages, certain characters are used more frequently than others.
-Examples of more frequent characters in English are the vowels, m, r, s, t...etc.
+Examples of more frequent characters in English are vowels, m, r, s, t...etc.
 In other languages such as Chinese, characters are morphemes that are individual words.
 More than 100,000 words in Chinese are made of the same 5,000 characters.
 As people process the first character of the word, they make a mental prediction of what the word is before reading the rest of the characters.
 If the character and other preprocessing information indicates that the word is short and familiar, the reader is more likely to skip the entire word.

 The character frequency may be more important when reading than the frequency of the word as a whole.
 In a study examining the Chinese language, reaction times for target words with a first character that was high frequency was shorter than those with first characters that were low frequency when simply naming the Chinese word.
 When making a lexical decision, target words with higher LCF took longer to respond to than low LCF.
 An example of a high frequency character in Chinese is the character for family (家) which appears before many other characters.
 These effects were moderated by the predictability of the next words as well as the predictability of the target word given the previous word.
 The surrounding words also being high frequency results In faster reaction times particularly when the target word is high frequency as compared to low frequency words.